harrisjose/blog/src/pages/revamping-the-blog-with-gatsby/index.md

 Why?
 Because, with websites, you'll eventually need to serve a static page to your users.
 React or No React.
 So I started digging in.
 Was React and the ecosystem around it really that good?
 Is it worth sacrificing the simplicity of HTML + CSS + JS for an elaborate build process plus server-side rendering?

-## Abstracting away the complexity.
+## Abstracting away the complexity

 I eventually got nowhere with this (as with a lot of my other side-projects) but eventually I found Gatsby.
 Gatsby abstracted away a lot of the complexity and made it really simple to make static websites with React.
 It has a nice set of community plugins that just work.